coralfussman/original_Wallet/README.md

 Notice that our code is not minified/uglified.
 Check this by looking at `browserify-bundle.js` within the `build` folder or by using the dev tools in the browser.
 Utilize `vinyl-buffer` and `gulp-uglify` to compress our code, so that our production build is optimized.

 Extension:
 Set up a development environment for Gulp with Browserify that can be ran with `npm run gulp-dev`.
 Utilize `watchify` on the `browserify` instance.
 You'll have to set up a Gulp task called `dev` (which matches the task name that Gulp calls in our script for `npm run gulp-dev`).
 Define an event handler on the watchified browserify instance so that on `update` that the bundler re-runs the Babel/Sass transpilations and pipes the results to the desination folder with the correct destination file name.
+Make sure that in this task that we don't perform uglification.
+Note that this development environment is not taking advantage of live-reloading (because we are not utilizing a dev server with a websocket under the hood) so we have to refresh the page to see changes.